valentingavran/anglify/CONTRIBUTING.md

 ```
 fix(button): unable to disable button through binding

-Fixes a bug in the `button` component where buttons cannot be disabled through an binding.
+Fixes a bug in the `button` component where buttons cannot be disabled through a binding.
 This is
 because the `disabled` input did not set the `disabled` class on the host element.

 Fixes #1234